akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/ATP6AP2-means.png">
 </p>

 From this visualization, we now know that in our data the gene ATP6AP2 has five distinct isoforms.
-We can see the differential expression of ATP6AP2 in males and females with this side-by-side comparison - in this case, the fourth isoform seems to be the most highly expressed.
+Isoforms are proteins that are functionally similar, but are not identical on their encoding.
+We can see the differential expression of ATP6AP2 in males and females with this side-by-side comparison, where "hotter" colors indicate higher expression.
+In this case, for instance, the fourth isoform seems to be the most highly expressed.

 We can perform similar analyses for the genes PNPLA4 and FMR1.